MA in TESOL for Non-K-12 Educators

 Certified teachers seeking a DSAP position in TESOL must be fully enrolled in an MA or SYC program and must have completed 12 hours before being considered for a University DSAP endorsement.

-After an initial application review, successful applicants are invited to campus for an interview.
+After an initial application review, successful applicants are invited for an interview.
 The purpose of the interview is twofold: to offer applicants an opportunity to review the program with an advisor and help the advisor assess the applicant's potential for success as a graduate candidate.
 Once a formal admission letter is received, each candidate must reply using the link provided in the letter, accept the offer of admission, and contact their assigned faculty advisor to finalize a planned program of study.
 Application deadlines are listed online.

 Admission to the TESOL initial certification program with MA requires the following: